Hamza417/Peristyle/README.md

 ### Peristyle also has a separate UI based on Material You

-The legacy interface was removed in v8.0.0.
+The legacy interface is planned to be removed in v8.0.0.

 | ![001](./screenshots/01.png) | ![002](./screenshots/02.png) | ![003](./screenshots/03.png) |
 |:----------------------------:|:----------------------------:|:----------------------------:|